 The protagonist of the poem.
-He is King Arthur’s nephew and establishes himself as the very model of chivalry when he sacrifices himself to spare his uncle in the Green Knight’s beheading game… (read full character analysis)
+He is King Arthur’s nephew and establishes himself as the very model of chivalry when he sacrifices himself to spare his uncle in the Green Knight’s beheading game… read analysis of Sir Gawain

 A massive, masculine, otherworldly figure that appears at Arthur’s hall and challenges any of the Knights of the Round Table to a strange "beheading game."
-He has supernatural qualities, most visibly his pure green… (read full character analysis)
+He has supernatural qualities, most visibly his pure green… read analysis of The Green Knight

 The king of Camelot and husband of Guinevere.
 He is the model of a good knight and the uncle of Sir Gawain.
-At the outset of the poem, he is compared to the noble… (read full character analysis)
+At the outset of the poem, he is compared to the noble… read analysis of King Arthur

 The noble lord of the castle where Gawain seeks refuge on his travels.
-He is described as being even more strong and knightly than King Arthur, and he reigns over a court that is less… (read full character analysis)
+He is described as being even more strong and knightly than King Arthur, and he reigns over a court that is less… read analysis of Bertilak of Hautdesert

 King Arthur's wife, is an object of elegance and beauty in the Camelot court.
 She sits among the Knights of the Round Table at the seasonal feasts, next to Gawain.
 She is a symbol of royalty, youth, beauty and womanhood.